annpocoyo/neal-Fun-Automation/README.md

 ## Compatiblilty

-These scripts currently have tested to be compatible with **macOS** and **Windows** using Python **3.12.2**!
+These scripts currently have been tested to be compatible with **macOS** and **Windows** using Python **3.12.2**!

 ## Dependiences

-The Automatic Password Game script requires the following modules:
+Automating the password game requires the following modules:

-* Chess - For getting the chess game data
+* Chess - for getting the chess game data
-* Stockfish - For getting the best chess move
+* Stockfish - for getting the best chess move
-* Requests - For getting todays wordle
+* Requests - for getting today's Wordle
-* Selenium - For automating and controlling the browser
+* Selenium - for automating and controlling the browser

-Alongside these modules the script also requires the programs **Firefox and geckodriver** to be installed.
+Alongside these modules you also need the programs **Firefox and GeckoDriver** to be installed.
 (Chrome has some **bugs** with emojis that make it **impossible** to use!)

 ## What do the scripts do?